-Logistics Specialist (LS) is the Navy rating dealing with logistics and supplies, equivalent to an Army quartermaster.
+Logistics Specialist (LS) is the Navy rating dealing with logistics and supplies, equivalent to what used to be called an Army quartermaster.
+(In fact, even the Army has given this specialty a new name.)

-The Signalman (SM) rating was disestablished in 2003 and folded into the QM rating.
+The Signalman (SM) rating was merged with the QM rating in 2003.

 Related Article – Navy Yeoman (YN): Career Details

-Quartermasters must obligate to a five-year active-duty enlistment.
+Quartermasters must obligate to a two or five-year active-duty enlistment.

 Jump To A Section